craftingcity/RollHighOrDie/Selections Glossary/Features/Features - Martial.md

 ###### REQ: 2EXP
 ###### W+1 AP
 ###### USE: Melee or Ranged Weapon
-'With a well timed strike, you hamper your opponent's mobility, and punish them for trying you.'
+'With a well timed strike, you hamper your opponent's mobility, and punish them for trying.'

 Target a creature within your Weapon Range and establish Line of Sight.
 Make an Attack Roll against that target's Fortitude.